yang-xxia/BM3LP/README.md

 The BM3LP (Bridge Maintenance Multimodal Link Prediction) model aims to tackle the inconsistency across image modalities, as well as the challenges in expressing and reasoning spatiotemporal characteristics of bridge defects.
 By incorporating both image and text modalities, the model integrates spatiotemporal semantic information to provide an accurate understanding of defects, ultimately contributing to more effective treatment decision-making in bridge maintenance.

-- 📷 **Graph Structure Context**: Utilizes a Depth-First Search (DFS) encoder and Relational Graph Attention Network (RGAT) to capture multi-hop dependencies across defect and structural data.
+📊 Graph Structure Encoder: Uses DFS and RGAT to capture multi-hop dependencies between defect and structural data, overcoming limitations in long-range hierarchical modeling.

-- 🌐 **Multimodal knowledge graphs**, integrating visual object detection, label co-occurrence statistics, and text-based knowledge graph embeddings
+🌐 Spatiotemporal Feature Modeling: Combines CLIP and ST-GAT to jointly model image and text modalities, generating virtual embeddings to address missing image data and enhance spatiotemporal evolution.

-- 🔁 **Dual-channel GCNs** to propagate features and model hierarchical dependencies across structural and defect labels
+🔄 Multimodal Fusion & Decision-Making: Applies a progressive cross-modal contrast interaction strategy to improve feature retention, modality similarity, and cross-modal semantic association, addressing issues like feature forgetting and modality imbalance.

-- 🧠 **Attention-based fusion** to adaptively integrate multimodal semantic information for robust joint prediction
+📚 MMKG & Link Prediction: Constructs a Bridge Maintenance MMKG and BriM dataset, demonstrating model advantages through multiple comparative experiments.

 ---